 A selection committee comprised of the KOSA president, a KOSA board member, and a college/university representative will review all applications.
 The scholarship recipient will be announced at the March workshop.

+There were no awards in 2020 or 2021.
 The awards for 2019 were granted to Paula Bault (full scholarship) and Kayla Collier (1/2 scholarship).
 Congrats!

 I am the proud mom two beautiful daughters, Bethany and Sarah.
 I began working for the Adair County School System in 1990 as an instructional assistant.
 In 2001, I graduated from Lindsey Wilson College and was hired to teach visual arts.
 Three years ago I was moved to music.
 My lack of musical knowledge made going to work hard for the first time in my life.
 Our principal says he moved me because he knew that I would learn how to teach music.
 That desire to be a good teacher is what brought me to Orff Schulwerk.